-Reducing the page load time and improving the speed of your website is important not only to users but a major factor for search engine rankings as well.
+Reducing the page load time and improving the speed of your website is important not only to users but a major factor to search engine rankings as well.
 Google announced that they are now including website speed in their search ranking algorithms.

 According to an information, 47% of consumers expect websites to load in two seconds or less — and 40% will abandon a page that takes three or more seconds.